emqx/emqx-docs/en_US/observability/log.md

 ## Configure Logging via Configuration File

 You can also configure EMQX logging through configuration files.
 For example, if you want to export the warning-level logs to a file or output with a console, you can modify the configuration items under `log` in `emqx.conf` as shown below.
 The configuration takes effect after the node restarts.
-For more information on configuring logging with configuration files, see [Logs](../configuration/logs.md).
+For more information on configuring logging with configuration files, see [Configuration - Logs](../configuration/logs.md).

 ```bash
 log {